Home » Craft Room » Knit & Crochet Patterns and Tips » Chunky Knit Blanket Pattern with Broken Rib Stitch

 Girl holding large chunky knit blanket

 If you are looking for a knit blanket pattern that works up quickly, this is a great one!
 It isn’t quite as quick a knit as this Chunky Knit Blanket, which can be knit in one day.
-But, the knitted fabric in this blanket is somewhat similar to half-linen stitch, which was used in this Half-Linen Stitch Blanket with Faux Fur Trim, but a much quicker knit.
+But the knitted fabric in this blanket is somewhat similar to half-linen stitch, which was used in this Half-Linen Stitch Blanket with Faux Fur Trim, but a much quicker knit.

-Some of these links may be Amazon affiliate links and I may earn a small commission off of the sale of these products to help defray the costs of operating this site, but the price you are charged is not affected.
+Some of these links may be Amazon affiliate links and I may earn a small commission from the sale of these products to help defray the costs of operating this site, but the price you are charged is not affected.
 You can see my full disclosure policy here.

 Material Needed: